 What Maryland Medicaid actually covers for Wegovy, Zepbound, Ozempic and Mounjaro.
-Most state Medicaid programs still exclude weight-loss-indication GLP-1, but the diabetes path is covered nearly everywhere with prior authorization.
+Most state Medicaid programs still exclude weight-loss-indication GLP-1, but the diabetes path is covered nearly everywhere with prior authorization (your doctor asks the plan to approve it first).
 Here is the current 2026 reality for Maryland.

 Coverage summary